ShunSakurai/easy_paste/README.md

 ### Options
 - You can choose the unit from "Word" or "Character."
 "Character" is only supported in all information CSV files or CSV files exported from "Reports."
 See [memoQ analysis file types](https://github.com/ShunSakurai/easy_paste#memoq-analysis-file-types) for details
+- You can choose 50-74% matches are included in whether "New" or "Fuzzy"
 - You can choose the format from "New, Fuzzy, and 100% and Repetitions" or ""New, Fuzzy, 100%, and Repetitions""
 - You can choose the heading from "New Words" or "Translation -  New Words."
 I will add an option to create your own heading formats